Aditya0870/Keras/README.md

 In this repository we prepared the solution for the **CVPR2024 Monocular Depth Estimation Challenge**, utilizing the **NYUv2 dataset** for training and evaluation.
 Our models achieve good performance on the challenge leaderboard.

+## Challenge

+Monocular Depth Estimation (MDE) is a key challenge in computer vision that aims to predict the depth of a scene from a single RGB image.
+Accurate depth estimation is critical for applications such as autonomous vehicles, robotics, and augmented reality.
+While significant progress has been made in monocular depth estimation, challenges remain in areas such as depth discontinuities, thin structure handling, and generalization to diverse environments.

+In this project, we aim to develop an improved depth estimation model using the *NYUv2* dataset, focusing on enhancing key metrics such as \textit{F-Score}, \textit{MAE}, and \textit{RMSE}, particularly in complex scenes with depth variations.

 ## Overview of Model Inference

 Our model predicts depth maps from monocular RGB images.
 Below is an example showing the input image and its corresponding depth prediction: